 Who was Rudolf Steiner?

-Rudolf Steiner (1861–1925) was an Austrian philosopher, school reformer, architect and esotericist.
+Rudolf Steiner (1861–1925) was an Austrian philosopher, education theorist, school reformer and architect.
 He founded the first Waldorf Steiner School in Stuttgart, Germany in 1919, in response to the wishes of the workers at the Waldorf factory, for their children to receive an integrated education, which they themselves had not had.
 Steiner oversaw the founding of the first school, developing a carefully structured approach to education, influenced by his own experience as a philosopher and scholar.

 Today, there is a worldwide movement of Steiner (Waldorf) schools offering a comprehensive, integrated curriculum that responds to a child’s age-specific, developmental needs.